scalalandio/chimney/docs/docs/cookbook.md

 !!! warning

-    Since 0.8.0, Chimney assumes that you do NOT want to use the use implicit Transformer if you passed any `withField*` or `withCoproduct*` customization - using an implicit would not make it possible to do so.
+    Since 0.8.0, Chimney assumes that you do NOT want to use the use implicit Transformer if you passed any `withField*` or `withSealedSubtype*` customization - using an implicit would not make it possible to do so.
 However, setting any flag with `enable*` or `disable*` would not prevent using implicit.
 So you could have situation like:

     ```scala